 She is currently conducting research in three areas: global performance assessments as informal governance mechanisms in international affairs; international border crossings, and especially evidence of their “thickening” in recent decades in many parts of the world; and international and transnational crime.
 Simmons has spent a year working at the International Monetary Fund; is a past president of the International Studies Association; and has been elected to the National Academy of Sciences, the American Academy of Arts and Sciences, the American Academy of Political and Social Sciences, and the American Philosophical Society.
 For more information, visit her website.
 Photo credit: Mark Ostow

 Interim Director, WCFIA, 2000–2001, fall 2009, fall 2013, and 2014–2015

-Jeffry Frieden is Professor of Government at Harvard University.
+Jeffry Frieden is Stanfield Professor of International Peace in the Department of Government at Harvard University.
 He specializes in the politics of international monetary and financial relations.
-Frieden is the author of Currency Politics: The Political Economy of Exchange Rate Policy (2015) and the co-author (with Menzie Chinn) of Lost Decades: The Making of America's Debt Crisis and the Long Recovery (2012).
-Frieden is also the author of Global Capitalism: Its Fall and Rise in the Twentieth Century (2007), of Debt, Development, and Democracy: Modern Political Economy and Latin America, 1965–1985 (1992), of Banking on the World: The Politics of American International Finance (1987), and the co-author or co-editor of over a dozen other books on related topics.
+Frieden is the author of Currency Politics: The Political Economy of Exchange Rate Policy (2015) and the coauthor (with Menzie Chinn) of Lost Decades: The Making of America's Debt Crisis and the Long Recovery (2012).
+Frieden is also the author of Global Capitalism: Its Fall and Rise in the Twentieth Century (2007), of Debt, Development, and Democracy: Modern Political Economy and Latin America, 1965–1985 (1992), of Banking on the World: The Politics of American International Finance (1987), and the coauthor or coeditor of over a dozen other books on related topics.
 His articles on the politics of international economic issues have appeared in a wide variety of scholarly and general-interest publications.
 For more information, visit his website.